kcouther/kcouther.github.io/index.md

 ![My Picture](/pics/pareto.jpg)

-This is the content I've developed for my courses:
+This is the content from my courses:

 - [Time Series Decomposition](/timeseries/index.md)